rmorse/ssr-preact-php/readme.md

 1. Clone this repo locally.
 2. Run `npm install` to install dependencies.
-3. Run `npm run templates` to generate the handlebars template in `./webroot/templates/` from the Preact app.
+3. Run `npm run templates` to generate the PHP template in `./webroot/templates/` from the Preact app.
 4. Run `npm run development` to setup your development build and create the application.
 5. Copy the contents `webroot` folder to your PHP server.
 6. If not running directly on a domain, ensure you update `./webroot/index.php` so that the script (`/assets/app.js`) points to the correct location to load the Preact app.